Modern Slavery Statement

 As the relationships with suppliers develop, we seek to go beyond audit and capacity build with our supplier.
 This currently includes investment in training, financing H&S gear, supplying ethical tools and systems guidance.

-The ongoing sizeable reduction in orders to our identified higher risk acountries China and India, has reduced our leverage with our trading partners in these countries.
+The ongoing sizeable reduction in orders to our identified higher risk countries China and India, has reduced our leverage with our trading partners in these countries.
 The reasons for these shifts in purchase countries are described in detail in the “overseas supply and geographical spread section” above.
 Therefore, we realise more than ever, the importance for us to find ways to collaborate with other stakeholders to increase our scope for achieving further positive influences on Human Rights issues for the workers in our supply chain.
 Our work in conjunction with ETI allows us to take part in collaborative projects where we can work to achieve joint impacts, increase our understanding of current country trends and legislation, as well as learn new methods from good practice by others.
 These joint projects include, reviewing framework for Responsible Purchasing Practices in manufacturing supply chains and tackling Human Rights saliency issues for Seafarers working within logistical supply chains.

 Salient Labour Rights Issues: